iot-lab/infocom2016-demo/README.md

 $ ./exp_iotlab.py --duration 60 --nodes 10,archi=m3:at86rf231+site=grenoble
 # Book 10 M3 nodes (m3-1 -> m3-10) on the Grenoble site for 1 hour
 $ ./exp_iotlab.py --duration 60 --nodes grenoble,m3,1-10
-# Book 10 M3 nodes on the Grenoble site for 1 hour and specify a new IPv6 subnet
+# Book 10 M3 nodes on the Grenoble site for 1 hour and specify an IPv6 subnet
 $ ./exp_iotlab.py --duration 60 --nodes 10,archi=m3:at86rf231+site=grenoble --ipv6prefix 2001:660:5307:3103
 ```

 At the end of the script get the border router public ipv6 address and test the connectivity.
 You also can visualize
-the 6LoWPAN network topology with a request on the border router http server.
+the 6LoWPAN network topology (CoAP servers public IPv6 address) with a http request on the border router.

 ```
 $ ping6 <br_ipv6_address>
 $ curl -g "http://[<br_ipv6_address>]"

 ```

 ### Launch nodejs server

-The node.js server get all M3 nodes (CoAP servers) IPv6 address and launch CoAP clients to "observe" CoAP server resources.
+The node.js server get all CoAP servers IPv6 address and launch CoAP clients to "observe" CoAP server resources.
 These CoAP clients send Websockets events (Socket.io) when they receive update values.
 ```
 $ node node_server.js <br_ipv6_address>
 ```

-It separate CoAP clients communication channel with Websockets namespaces :
+It separates CoAP clients communication channel with Websockets namespaces :
 ```
+# namespace = m3 node uid = end of the CoAP server ipv6 address (<ipv6_subnet>::uid)
+# eventname = CoAP resource like light or serial
 io.of(/<namespace>).emit(<eventname>, value)
 ```
-We match namespace with M3 node uid and eventname with CoAP resource (eg. light or serial)

 ### Configure IoT dashboard (Freeboard.io)